jflinchbaugh/kd3ee/content/post/2024-10-21-yagi-pole-upgrade.md

 draft: false
 ---

-I added some sections to the flagpole to reach 37 feet, and I increased elements on the home-made yagi
+I added some sections to the flag pole to reach 37 feet, and I increased elements on the home-made yagi